Lummetry/XCS229Workshop/README.md

  - 2020-05-01 - Created the plan for the public dissemination of results that do not infrige any copyright regulation of the XCS229 workshop
  - 2020-07-19 - Published (Open Source v3 license) the initial commit of the repo
- - 2020-07-19 - Added first basic examples for regression models
+ - 2020-07-19 - Added first basic examples for regression models (Demo #1)
+ - 2020-08-14 - Demo #2 is in preparation and contains a comparison and minimal discussion between discriminative and generative models in the context of low availability of data